Skillet Pork Chops

 You can cook pork chops using a skillet in less than 10 minutes.
 Then make a flavorful sauce with all the pan drippings.
 This recipe has a sour cream gravy that will give you a respite from all those other regular sauces.
 It is creamy with a golden velvety texture, and the savory taste hits all the right notes.

 Interested in having pork chops with creamy gravy?
-Check out this – Pork Chops In Creamy Mushroom Sauce.
-You can also read about what types of cuts are chops and tips on getting the best chop cuts.
+Check out this – Pork Chops In Creamy Mushroom Sauce or give this Baked pork chops with Cajun Honey butter.

 Lamb chops are similar cuts from lambs, and I have used Mediterranean flavors in the marinade in this Pan-Seared Lamb Chop recipe to get them tender and flavorful.